What is a configuration management database?

 A configuration management database is often referred to as the heart of your IT service management system.
 It’s a database used to store information hardware and software assets.
 And this database stores information regarding the relationships among its assets.
 This tool gives you a means of understanding your organization’s critical assets and their relationships, such as information systems, upstream sources or dependencies of assets, and the downstream targets of assets.

 A configuration management database provides a complete view of the IT configuration items, their attributes, and their relationships.
-Process elements, documentation, and human capital, and how they integrate with the IT infrastructure are all managed in the configuration management database.
+Process elements, documentation, and human capital, and how they integrate with the IT infrastructure are all managed in this space.

 Identifying the Configuration Items (or CIs) is an integral function for the development of a configuration management database.
 The definition of a CI is any component that needs to be managed in order to deliver IT services, including buildings, services, software, documentation, users, as well as hardware.
 CIs can vary in size and scope because of their configuration, use, or internal and external relationships.